ADVENTUROUS JOURNEY BERMUDA

-The Adventurous Journey is all about getting out and going on an expedition or exploration in an unfamiliar and challenging environment with a clear purpose.
+The Adventurous Journey is all about getting out and going on a journey with a team goal which is challenging.
 More than any other section of The Duke of Ed, the Adventurous Journey is about team work and social connection with both the team members who will undertake the journey, and also the volunteers who instruct, supervise and assess the journey.

 At the heart of the Adventurous Journey is the opportunity for you to engage in activities that require determination, physical effort, perseverance, problem solving and cooperation.
 It is hoped that when undertaking this section of the Duke of Ed, you will be rewarded with a unique, challenging and memorable experience.

 All Adventurous Journeys will now focus on achieving a combination of the two core elements of an Adventurous Journey: Journey and Purpose (Team Goal).

 Encouraging groups to define their own Adventurous Journeys means a greater range of activities can be accepted as Adventurous Journeys, while Award Leaders and their groups can be more creative with their planning, without the fear of getting things wrong.

 Creates opportunities for participation in areas where cost is a barrier.

 The weighting of the Journey element vs Team Goal element should be agreed with an Adventurous Journey Supervisor.
 This will determine the correct number of hours to assign to activities.